Dog-Face-Development/DFD-Web-Style-Guide/docs/README.md

-# %PROGRAM NAME% Documentation
+# Dog Face Development Co.
+Style Guide Documentation

-This folder includes all of the docs for %PROGRAM NAME%.
+This folder includes all of the docs for the Dog Face Development Co.
+Style Guide.

 ```text
 ├── docs